 - MEDC Staff scope the project along with local partners to determine specifics for State approved incentives using guidelines.

-- Intake evaluation information is completed and provided by development team to MEDC Program staff.
+- Intake evaluation information is completed and provided by the development team to MEDC Program staff.

-- Content and financial review of project is conducted by MEDC Program staff to determine whether the applicants has financial capacity to undertake project, and validate funding need.
+- Content and financial review of project is conducted by MEDC Program staff to determine whether the applicant has financial capacity to undertake project, and validate funding need.